Page Reviewed / Updated - May 2019

 As mentioned above, the Arizona Long Term Care Services (ALTCS) is the Medicaid division that services senior and disabled applicants.
 Through this program, long-term care may be provided at home, in adult foster care, or in a nursing home.
 This program also pays for care related services for those in assisted living.
 Services and benefits via ALTCS may include home nursing, meal delivery, durable medical equipment, and more.
 The applicants must meet impairment requirements in order to receive these benefits.
 There are no enrollment caps for this program, which means anyone who is eligible is able to receive services.

 Within ALTCS, individuals are given an option as to how they receive services.
-Agency With Choice (AWC) / Community First Choice Option (CFC) is Arizona's new option that allows individuals receiving care in the home to hire, train, and even dismiss, the personal caregiver of their choosing.
+Agency with Choice (AWC) is Arizona's new option that allows individuals receiving care in the home to hire, train, and even dismiss, the personal caregiver of their choosing.
 A bonus of this option is that individuals may hire family members, including spouses, to provide care.
 With AWC, a provider agency shares employer related tasks with the program participant.
 To be eligible for this option, Arizona residents must meet functional and financial eligibility requirements, which are handled through assessments performed by the caseworkers.

 Another option under ALTCS is the Self-Directed Attendant Care (SDAC) program.
 This program allows individuals needing personal assistance to serve as the legal employer of their personal care provider, including a family member.
 The cost of equipment that promotes independence is also covered via this program.
 Examples include grab bars and shower chairs.
 Any elderly and/or disabled Arizona resident who qualifies for Medicaid also qualifies for this option.